 Written Reprimand Sample

-Use this written reprimand to address employee attendance problems
+Use this written reprimand to address employee attendance

 Usually, prior to issuing a written reprimand, the employee has received counseling on several occasions from the supervisor.